MicrosoftDocs/microsoft-salescopilot-docs/articles/install-pin-viva-sales-teams.md

 # Install and pin Copilot for Sales in Teams

-To install the Copilot for Sales app in Teams, you need to go to the Teams admin center and create setup policies to install the app and assign users.
+To install the Copilot for Sales app in Teams, go to the Teams admin center and create setup policies to install the app and assign users.
 We also recommend that you pin it to increase discoverability and encourage your sellers to use it.

 To install and pin the app in Teams, you'll [create a custom Teams app setup policy](#create-a-custom-teams-app-setup-policy) and [assign the policy to a user group](#assign-the-custom-teams-app-setup-policy-to-a-user-group) (security group, organizational unit, or distribution list).